JClark-economist/JClark-economist/README.md

 ## 🔭 What am I currently working on?

-I am currently expanding my Python skills with a webscraping project on housing data for the Banque of France
+I am currently expanding my Python skills with a webscraping project on housing data for the Banque of France.
+I am also working on a paper on the price dispersion in retailing firms.

 <!--